 - the Faculty of Graduate Studies Application for Admission form and all documents and fees that it requires, (University of Manitoba students may request a history instead of a transcript);

 - one copy of official transcripts from all post-secondary institutions that the student has attended.
-These transcripts must be received by the department in envelopes that have been sealed and endorsed by the issuing institution.
+These transcripts must be received by the Faculty of Graduate Studies in envelopes that have been sealed and endorsed by the issuing institution.
 Where academic records are produced in a language other than English, the applicant must arrange for the submission of official literal English translations of all records;

 - two letters of reference.
-These letters must be received by the department in envelopes that have been sealed and endorsed by the issuing referees;
+These letters must be included with the on-line application;

 - a brief letter of intent.
 The letter is an opportunity for you to tell the committee how the MPA program fits for you and how you fit the MPA program.
 This should include why the MPA is the relevant degree for your career plans, and what experiences you bring to the program that would make you a good contributor to the seminar discussions.